ScooloV/bbpedia/docs/death_zone/match_events.md

 three squares of either Sideline or either End Zone suffers an additional
--1 modifierr to any Agility or Passing Ability test they must make.
+-1 modifier to any Agility or Passing Ability test they must make.

 At the end of the drive, some players from each team make their